-This freestyle stroke article is part of a series that describes common swimming mistakes and how to correct them.
-This article specifically explains why overreaching above water at the end of the arm recovery can be counterproductive for your swimming technique and even bad for your shoulders.
+This article is part of a series that describes common swimming mistakes and how to correct them.

-When recovering the arm in the freestyle stroke, your hand should enter the water midway between the position of your head and the position of your hand when the arm is completely extended.
+When recovering the arm in the front crawl stroke, your hand should enter the water midway between the position of your head and the position of your hand when the arm is completely extended.

 I don’t agree with this argument however for the following reasons:

-- When your arm is in the water its buoyancy will help you float.
-When overreaching however its weight will push you down in the water.
+3) When your arm is in the water its buoyancy will help you float.
+When overreaching, however, its weight will push you down in the water.

-Yet the biggest problem with overreaching during the recovery is that it puts the arm and the shoulder in an awkward position that can lead to shoulder impingement and over time to swimmer’s shoulder.
+The biggest problem with overreaching during the recovery, however, is that it puts the arm and the shoulder in an awkward position.

 So give this swimming drill a try and see if your swimming technique improves.
 Have fun!